 A staple of confinement food, it is also believed to cause jaundice in babies.
-This is also one of the rules that has most new mothers scratching their heads in puzzlement, since it’s quite contradictory.
+This is also one of the rules that have most new mothers scratching their heads in puzzlement since it’s quite contradictory.

 Fact: Jaundice develops due to an immature liver, which has a weaker ability to break down excessive bilirubin within the blood stream.
 However, if you’re breastfeeding and your baby has extremely high levels of jaundice, going light on ginger is recommended.